 We can remember the order of the strings with this saying: Elephants And Donkeys Grow Big ears.

-Tune the strings one by one.
+Guitar tuning begins by tuning each string one at a time.
 Start with the thickest string; the E string.
 Pluck the string near the device so that the mic picks up the sound.
 You should see the arrow start to move.
 Tune your pegs until the arrow lines up with the correct note.
 (Most tuners turn green when the note is correct).

 If the string is flat (too low in pitch), turn the tuning peg to tighten the strings.
 If the string is sharp (too high in pitch) turn the tuning peg to loosen the strings.